rfielding/padlock/README.md

 }
 ```

 The various unlock cases require fields `and` together.
-The value `k` is xored with a cryptographic operation on the `and` items, to product the actual target key.
+The value `k` is xored with a cryptographic operation on the `and` items, to produce the actual target key.
 Each file has a public key `pubf` that allows padlocks to be created without any certificates, or targeting any particular user.

 - When all items in `and` are passed through a function, the chosen `Key` is ultimately generated.  `Xor(k, Pair( sum_i[and_i], pubf)) == Read` is roughly how it's computed.
 - This effectively gives us cryptographic enforcement of Read/Write privilege, for monotone (ie: `and` and `or` combinations with limited negation of individual facts) expressions.
 This limitation exists because the witnesses are hashes of attributes signed with `capub` private key.